ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 Passing args
 ~~~~~~~~~~~~

-In :ref:`module_replacer`, module arguments are turned into a json-ified
+In :ref:`module_replacer`, module arguments are turned into a JSON-ified
 string and substituted into the combined module file.
 In :ref:`ziploader`,
-the json-ified string is placed in the the :envvar:`ANSIBLE_MODULE_ARGS`
+the JSON-ified string is placed in the the :envvar:`ANSIBLE_MODULE_ARGS`
 environment variable.
-When :code:`ansible.module_utils.basic` is imported
+When :code:`ansible.module_utils.basic` is imported,
 it places this string in the global variable
 ``ansible.module_utils.basic.MODULE_COMPLEX_ARGS`` and removes it from the
 environment.
-Modules probably should not access this variable directly.
+Modules should not access this variable directly.
+Instead, they
-Instead, they should instantiate an :class:`AnsibleModule()` and use
+should instantiate an :class:`AnsibleModule()` and use
 :meth:`AnsibleModule.params` to access the parsed version of the arguments.

 .. _flow_passing_module_constants: